How to Start a Clothing Brand // Complete Guide

 • Feedback Loop: Gather feedback from potential customers, peers, or mentors.
 Use this feedback to make any last-minute tweaks before full-scale production begins.

 Design and product development are artistic and technical, requiring a keen eye for detail and a strong understanding of practical manufacturing processes.
-This stage sets your brand's quality and aesthetic tone and involves critical decision-making that can affect its scalability and market acceptance.
+This stage establishes your brand's quality and aesthetic tone, involving critical decision-making that can impact its scalability and market acceptance.

 Sourcing and Manufacturing For Your Clothing Brand